Geetha63/MS-Teams-Scripts/TeamsAppSetupPolicy/README.md

      ...................

-For bulk users use `TeamsAppsetuppolicy - Bulk users`, Provide the input in `Input.csv file`
+For bulk users use `TeamsAppsetuppolicy - Bulk users`, Provide the input in `AssignTeamsAppsetupPolicy.csv file`

 # Input